cicirello/InteractiveBinPacking/paper/paper.md

 introduction to combinatorial optimization and heuristic problem solving, and requires no pre-lecture.
-The time to complete this assignment, including the time to work through the self-guided tutorial within the application and to complete some self-check exercises, varies between 66 minutes and 135 minutes, depending upon the learner's prior background and course level.
+The time to complete this assignment, including the time to work through the self-guided tutorial within the application and to complete self-check exercises, varies between 66 minutes and 135 minutes, depending upon the learner's prior background and course level.
+To use the application in your own teaching, we recommend utilizing this assignment as an introduction to your topic of choice.
+For example, in an AI course, you might then cover hill climbing to show how you can iteratively improve upon the heuristic's solution; or in an algorithms course, you might use this assignment prior to teaching branch-and-bound or some other relevant algorithm.

 The objectives of the Interactive Bin Packing Application include: